brokensandals/object-graph-as-json/README.md

 - Its `typeof` is `object`
 - Its constructor is `Array`
 - Its prototype is `Array.prototype`
-- Its indices begin at 0 and proceed sequentially without gaps
-- Its `length` field is writable but not enumerable or configurable
+- Its `length` field is writable but not enumerable or configurable, and not an accessor
 - Its highest index is its `length` field minus 1
-- It has no other fields

-Then it will be encoded to an object with three fields:
+Then it will be encoded to an object with `$_type` = `"array"`.

-- `type` = `"array"`
-- `id`
-- `elements`: an array containing the encoded forms of each element, may be omitted for empty arrays

-Arrays that don't meet all those conditions are encoded using the `object` type below.
+These should be interpreted in the same way as `$_type` = `"object"` except:

+- The original object's `typeof` is implied to be `object`.
+- The `$_constructor` field will not be included, since it is implied to be `Array`.
+- The `$_prototype` field will not be included, since it is implied to be `Array.prototype`.
+- The `length` field will not be included, since it is assumed to equal the highest index plus 1 and to be writable but not enumerable or configurable and not an accessor.

 ## function

-Anything whose `typeof` is `'function'` will be encoded to a wrapper object with `type` = `"function"`.
+Anything whose `typeof` is `'function'` will be encoded to an object with `$_type` = `"function"`.
-This is equivalent to the `object` type wrapper object with the following differences:
+This is equivalent to `$_type` = `"object"` except:

 - The original object's `typeof` is implied to be `function`.
-- A `source` field is added containing the source code of the function as a string, to the best of the encoder's ability to determine it.
+- A `$_source` field is added containing the source code of the function as a string, to the best of the encoder's ability to determine it.
-- `constructor` is assumed to be `Function` if it is absent.
+- `$_constructor` is assumed to be `Function` if it is absent.
-- `prototype` is assumed to be `Function.prototype` if it is absent.
+- `$_prototype` is assumed to be `Function.prototype` if it is absent.

 ## object

-Objects are encoded to wrapper objects with these fields:
+Objects are encoded to objects with the following fields:

-- `type` = `"object"`
+- `$_type` = `"object"`
-- `id`
+- `$_id`
-- `properties`: this can be either an object or an array as described below, and may be omitted for empty objects
-- `constructor`: the encoded value of the object's `.constructor` property; may be omitted if the constructor is `Object`
+- `$_constructor`: The encoded result of calling `.constructor` on the object.
+  May be omitted if it is `Object`.
-- `prototype`: the encoded value of calling `Object.getPrototypeOf` for the object; may be omitted if the prototype is `Object.prototype`
+- `$_prototype`: The encoded result of calling `Object.getPrototypeOf` on the object.
+  May be omitted if it is `Object.prototype`.
+- `$_stringProps`: Used if and only if some of the object's property names begin with `"$_"`.
+   When present, it will contain _all_ the properties of the object whose keys are strings; none of those properties will appear directly on this object.
+   This field is an object where the keys are the property names and the values are the encoded values of the properties, or property objects as described below.
+- `$_symbolProps`: The properties of the object whose keys are symbols, as described below.
+   Omitted if there are none.
+   This field is an array where each element is a property object as described below.

+All properties of the original object whose keys are strings will be included as fields on the encoded object, unless at least one of them has a name beginning with `"$_"`, in which case they will all

 ### Properties